forgeofabsurdducks/quackamollie/docs/install/install_ollama_locally.rst

 - follow the tutorial to `deploy Ollama and Quackamollie in Docker <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/tree/master/docs/install/install_full_docker.rst>`_ instead of this one (recommended solution)
 - secure your host network (which is always a good idea)
-- additionally, you can adapt the given code with an extra host pointing to the `host-gateway`.
+- additionally, you can adapt the given code with an extra host pointing to the :code:`host-gateway`.
 However, our tests with such alternative were not successful.
-  Maybe because reaching Ollama using `host.docker.internal` requires you to fine tune your Ollama install configuration, we are not sure.
+  Maybe because reaching Ollama using :code:`host.docker.internal` requires you to fine tune your Ollama install configuration, we are not sure.
-  Nevertheless, if you want to try it, you can export `QUACKAMOLLIE_OLLAMA_HOST` environment variable with value `host.docker.internal` and replace
+  Nevertheless, if you want to try it, you can export :code:`QUACKAMOLLIE_OLLAMA_HOST` environment variable with value :code:`host.docker.internal` and replace
-  `network_mode: host` lines in your `localhost.docker-compose.yml` file with:
+  :code:`network_mode: host` lines in your :code:`localhost.docker-compose.yml` file with:

   .. code-block:: yaml